History of the Internet: Packet switching

 The "message block", designed by Paul Baran in 1962 and refined in 1964, is the first proposal of a data packet.

 The infrastructure for telephone systems at the time was based on circuit switching, which requires pre-allocation of a dedicated communication line for the duration of the call.
 Telegram services had developed store and forward telecommunication techniques.
 Western Union's Automatic Telegraph Switching System Plan 55-A was based on message switching.
 The U.S. military's AUTODIN network became operational in 1962.
 These systems, like SAGE and SBRE, still required rigid routing structures that were prone to single point of failure.

 The technology was considered vulnerable for strategic and military use because there were no alternative paths for the communication in case of a broken link.
 In the early 1960s, Paul Baran of the RAND Corporation produced a study of survivable networks for the U.S. military in the event of nuclear war.
 Information would be transmitted across a "distributed" network, divided into what he called "message blocks".
-Baran's design was not implemented.
+Baran's design was intended for high-speed digital communication of voice messages using low-cost hardware; it was not implemented.

 In addition to being prone to a single point of failure, existing telegraphic techniques were inefficient and inflexible.
-Beginning in 1965 Donald Davies, at the National Physical Laboratory in the United Kingdom, independently developed a more advanced proposal of the concept, designed for high-speed computer networking, which he called packet switching, the term that would ultimately be adopted.
+Beginning in 1965 Donald Davies, at the National Physical Laboratory in the United Kingdom, independently developed a similar proposal of the concept, designed for high-speed data communication in computer networks, which he called packet switching, the term that would ultimately be adopted.

 Packet switching is a technique for transmitting computer data by splitting it into very short, standardized chunks, attaching routing information to each of these chunks, and transmitting them independently through a computer network.
 It provides better bandwidth utilization than traditional circuit-switching used for telephony, and enables the connection of computers with different transmission and receive rates.
 It is a distinct concept to message switching.